dsagmbh/robotframework-rabbitmq/README.rst

 Documentation
 -------------

-See keyword documentation for RabbitMQ library on `GitHub`_.
+See keyword documentation for RabbitMQ library on this `QuickStart Guide`_.

 Example Code
 ------------